Jovanykoch/Jovanykoch.github.io/README.md

 ├── configs/             # Configuration files for different tools and clients ├── documentation/       # Guides and notes for reference └── scripts/             # Automation scripts for setup and management

+License

+This repository is for personal learning purposes and is not intended for production use.
+Respect all relevant licensing when using third-party tools and configurations documented here.